scottgigawatt/plundarr/config/overseerr/README.md

-# Overseerr Configuration Directory
+# 📜 Overseerr Configuration Directory ⚓️

-This directory holds the configuration files for the Overseerr service.
+Welcome aboard, mateys!
+This be the chest holdin' the configuration files fer the **Overseerr** service.

-When the Plundarr Docker stack is started, this directory will be mounted into the Overseerr container to store and manage its settings.
+When the Plundarr Docker stack is set afloat, this directory will be mounted into the Overseerr container to store and manage its precious settings.

-For more information on how this fits into the full Plundarr setup, see the main [docker-compose.yml](../../docker-compose.yml) file.
+Fer more information on how this fits into the grand Plundarr setup, set yer sights on the main [docker-compose.yml](../../docker-compose.yml) file.

-Arrr, set your sails and configure wisely!
+Hoist the sails and configure wisely, ye scallywags! 🏴‍☠️